-If you are unsure if you have lead pipes or if you have any other questions email Access Halton or call 311 to request an appointment.
+If you are unsure if you have lead pipes and are interested in volunteering for our lead testing program, or if you have any other questions email Access Halton or call 311 to request an appointment.
 A representative from Halton Region will visit your home to confirm if you have lead pipes and to provide guidance on the next steps you need to take.

 If you live in a condo corporation, please contact your property management group.